The Next Generation of Workplace Giving

 Charities: Workplace giving is one of the best fundraising options for charities.
 Instead of having to manage hundreds of appeals and fundraising drives and events, workplace giving programs bring all employees together into a single, coordinated appeal, which significantly decreases the administrative burden on charities.
 And, charities receive one check quarterly for multiple donations, which again, reduces their administrative requirements.
 Best of all, donations are unrestricted, so charities can use funds in areas where they are needed most.
 They can count on these donations all year long and plan accordingly to sustain their programs, services, and day-to-day operations throughout the year.

 Employers: Workplace giving engages employees.
 With fewer opportunities to meet at the water cooler or even look up from our computers, workplace giving gives employees a chance to connect with each other, shape the company culture, and give back to the community.
-We know from Snapshot 2017 research that 71 percent of employees believe it's imperative or very important to work where the culture is supportive of giving and volunteering.
+We know from our research that 71 percent of employees believe it's imperative or very important to work where the culture is supportive of giving and volunteering.
 And because employees expect to be able to support charities at work, workplace giving is crucial to recruitment and retention.
 Simply put, workplace giving attracts and retains talent.
 Another nearly 71 percent of workplace donors say that they want to work for employers who have missions and principles that align with their own personal values.
 Finally, according to PwC's Annual Global CEO Survey 2014, workplace giving helps employers achieve better corporate profitability and greater social impact: 74 percent of global CEOs say measuring and reporting total non-financial impact contributes to long-term success.
 According to Project ROI, a well-designed program can increase employee engagement up to 7.5 percent, increase employee productivity by 13 percent, reduce employee turnover by 50 percent, and increase revenue by as much as 20 percent.

 I hope I’ve convinced you that workplace giving matters (if you’re still not sure, read this and see more stats here – or contact me; I’d love to hear from you!), that this method of giving is evolving, and there are a variety of options available – including new, cutting-edge options that that can help you reach your goals.
 To learn more about Modern Giving in the workplace, please: